See Matthew Mole, The Kiffness, Fintry and more live at Café Roux this month

 - Temporary residence permits will in future be called “visas”.

-- Both the Exceptional Skills and Quota Permit will be completely eliminated and replaced by the Critical Skills Permit.
-This means that you can no longer apply for a visa as a result of exceptional ability; rather, your skill/ training must be in demand in South Africa.
+- Both the Exceptional Skills and Quota Permit have been replaced by the Critical Skills Permit.
+This means you can no longer apply for a visa as a result of exceptional ability; rather, your skill/ training must be in demand in South Africa.
 The government will release a list of what skills are in demand.

 - Holders of Exceptional Skills and Quota Permits cannot have their permits extended and must apply for a Critical Skill Permit or General Work Permit.